Shenandoah (wargame): Stacking of counters

 To overcome the board wargame problem of stacking too many counters on the same hex, the stack of counters is replaced by a single lettered counter, and the stack is placed at the side of the board on the corresponding letter.
-To better simulate the guerrilla war aspect of the Confederate forces, the Confederate stacks are hidden behind a screen, leaving the Union player to guess at how many forces are represented by the lettered counter on the map.
+To better simulate the guerrilla war aspect of the Confederate forces, the Confederate stacks are hidden behind a screen, leaving the Union player to estimate how many forces are represented by the lettered counter on the map.

 Supply

 Units fight and move at their best rate when they are within reach of supplies, represented by slow-moving wagons.
-But Donald Mack suggested that occasionally there are advantages to leaving the supply wagons behind: "Like [Stonewall] Jackson, the bold commander must be prepared to outrun his supplies in order to gain an advantageous position while bringing [supplies] up in time before the fighting begins in earnest."
+However, Donald Mack suggested that occasionally there are advantages to leaving the supply wagons behind: "Like [Stonewall] Jackson, the bold commander must be prepared to outrun his supplies in order to gain an advantageous position while bringing [supplies] up in time before the fighting begins in earnest."
 Supply wagons can be captured and either destroyed or used for supply by the captors, and both players must consider whether to divert troops from battle to guard the wagons.